yossadh/yossadh.github.io/_drafts/2018-11-25-learn-python.md

 - Python-specific:
   - Object types: list, tuple, set, dictionary
   - List comprehension
-    Not that important, since it can always be replaced by loop, but it is a powerful Python feature and faster than loop
+    Not that important, since it can always be replaced by loop, but it is a powerful Python feature.
+It is more succinct and faster than loop
   - Packages: sys, sys.argv, os, math, numpy
   - Pick a good text editor/IDE (I use vi and Jupyter notebook)
   - *So far don't need*: assertion, try, exception, classes, decorator